-Arrest after man set alight near mosque in Birmingham
+Arrest after man set alight walking home from Birmingham mosque

 - Published